 It’s a good question.
-But the better question to ask is what if we don’t.
+But the better question to ask is what if we don’t?

 Look, without taking risks, there is no innovation.
 If you only focus on what if we do, you will inevitably come to a conclusion that your idea will fail.
-Sure, there’s some scenarios where you might be able to find a path to success.
+Sure, there are some scenarios where you might be able to find a path to success.
 But here’s what no one wants to say, it’s incredibly likely you will fail.

-Every business case written argues why an opportunity was worth pursuing based on a defined investment size of time, money and resources, to achieve a certain potential return-on-investment that’s completely based on a guess.
+Every business case written argues why an opportunity was worth pursuing based on a defined investment size of time, money, and resources, to achieve a certain potential return-on-investment that’s completely based on a guess.

 That guess might be an educated guess.
 It may have more research and evidence to support why it could work, but it’s still a guess; it’s still a hypothesis.
 But, it’s also a strategy.
 And strategies depend on viewing a future state where possibility thrives.
-We tend to feel like strategies are certain, precise, and have confidence about where we’re marching towards.
+We tend to feel like strategies are certain, precise, and have confidence about where we’re marching toward.
 Even strategy is still a hypothesis, though.

-That means, you need to stop caring about the eventual failure of your idea.
+That means you need to stop caring about the eventual failure of your idea.

-A new product, service or business venture’s success depends on your ability to assess the model of risk vs. opportunity differently.
+A new product, service, or business venture’s success depends on your ability to assess the model of risk vs. opportunity differently.
 It is critical you shed all of the mental organizational constraints present in your company and only focus on what happens if you don’t do it, rather than if you do.